ElectricDynamite/pastyclient-node/README.md

 ----------

  pastyclient-node is a small library that will handle the REST calls to the [Pasty REST API server](https://github.com/ElectricDynamite/pasty-server) for you.
- Currently it does not offer any option to store user credentials withing the client library, so you need to store these within your application and provide them upon each REST call.
+ Currently it does not offer any option to store user credentials within the client library, so you need to store these within your application and provide them upon each REST call.

  While pastyclient-node will take care of the REST calls, you should still be familiar with [Pasty's REST API](https://github.com/ElectricDynamite/pasty-server/wiki/REST-API).